blab/nextflu/auspice/README.md

 ## Auspice

 Website for visualizing and interacting with phylogenies produced by the [augur](../augur/) pipeline.
+Interactive visualization is done with [d3.js](http://d3js.org/).

 ### Compiling